 Prepare a brine by dissolving salt in 1 quart filtered water.

 Slice the stalks away from the leafy greens of the chard.
 Chop the chard stalks into the desired sizes, from little chunks to long, pickle-like spears.

 Put the dill and red pepper flakes into the bottom of a clean and dry quart jar.
 Put the chard stalks in, stacking them like pickles, if desired.

 Fill the jar with brine, enough to cover the chard stalks but leaving at least 1 inch headspace in the jar.
-Cover with an airlock fermentation lid or a normal lid and band.
+Cover with an airlock fermentation lid or regular, closed tightly.